-4.2.6.3 Particle Size Distribution
+4.4.6.3 Particle Size Distribution

-Following denitrification assays, one approximately 10 g sample was extracted from 10 cm depth from a core chosen at random per vegetation zone (N = 36: 6 estuaries x 2 marshes x 3 vegetation zones).
+Following denitrification assays, and for the National Saltmarsh study only, one approximately 10 g sample was extracted from 10 cm depth from a core chosen at random per vegetation zone (N = 36: 6 estuaries x 2 saltmarshes x 3 vegetation zones).
 The sediment sample was kept cool until it could be processed for particle size distribution.